derrickburns/generalized-kmeans-clustering/README.md

 is a novel implementation.

 The ```MINI_BATCH_10``` algorithm implements the [mini-batch algorithm](http://www.eecs.tufts.edu/~dsculley/papers/fastkmeans.pdf).
-This implementation should be used then the number of points is much larger than the dimension of the data and the number of clusters desired.
+This implementation should be used when the number of points is much larger than the dimension of the data and the number of clusters desired.

-The ```RESEED``` algorithm implements with fill empty clusters with newly seeded cluster centers in an effort to reach the target number of desired clusters.
+The ```RESEED``` algorithm fills empty clusters with newly seeded cluster centers in an effort to reach the target number of desired clusters.

 Objects implementing these algorithms may be constructed using the ```apply``` method of the